I feel like a fraud. How can I be working on a visual project but have no images to show for it?

 A treasure hunt through the scraps box to spark some cross-fertilisation?
 Here I go.

 Resistance is right at home in this phase of the work.
 I don't have a clear idea of my direction.
-My Left Brian Censor is screaming for answers.
+My Left Brain Censor is screaming for answers.